Pressure builds to eliminate fossil fuel use as oil executive, under fire, takes over climate talks

 Climate negotiations historian Joanna Depledge said, “whether true or not, the revelations are embarrassing, but I don’t think they put COP in jeopardy.
 To the contrary, the hope is that the pressure on UAE will tighten.”

-And that may mean the UAE will contribute more money to a newly established compensation fund to climate change victims and maybe even tighter language on fossil fuel use, Depledge said.

 In a clear effort to start off strongly, negotiators addressed another hot topic—money to help poor countries victimized by floods, storms and droughts—in the first session.
-Leading the opening meeting, al-Jaber and the United Nations body approved putting a compensation fund for climate change victim nations into operation with host United Arab Emirates and Germany each pledging $100 million to the new fund, the United Kingdom kicking in up to $75 million and the United States another $17.5 million.
+Leading the opening meeting, al-Jaber and the United Nations body approved putting a compensation fund for climate change victim nations into operation with host United Arab Emirates and Germany each pledging $100 million to the new fund.

 “It’s understandable if the COP hosts, and other fossil fuel nations, were starting to feel the heat on this issue," said Mohamed Adow, of Power Shift Africa.
 "Fossil fuels are after all the elephant in the room and these countries can’t go on trying to pretend they are not a problem.
 This extra scrutiny is certainly welcome.”